mj41/minecraft-fedora-installer/readme.md

 ./mc-installer-arm64
 ```

-Binaries are built on Fedora 43 for maximum compatibility.
+Binaries are built with Go 1.23 as static executables - compatible with all Linux distributions including Fedora 43+.

 ## Build and Run